Learning Diffusion Policies for Robotic Manipulation of Timber Joinery under Fabrication Uncertainty: Results and discussion

 \subsubsection{Full model parameter tuning}

-The sequential parameter tuning in Phase~2 was limited to three stages: (1)~pose and F/T observation horizons; (2)~action prediction horizon; (3)~number of inference steps and DDIM/DDPM interpolation.
-The learning rate, weight decay, and forward noising steps were fixed at the values determined in Phase~1.
+The sequential parameter tuning during the Phase~2 experiments was limited to three stages: 1)~pose and F/T observation horizons; 2)~action prediction horizon; 3)~number of inference steps and DDIM/DDPM interpolation.
+The learning rate, weight decay, and forward noising steps were fixed at the values determined during the Phase~1 experiments.

 Table~\ref{tab:training_params_sr} summarizes the results from the first two stages.
-The highest average total success rate of 75\%, computed over the three mortise offset conditions, was achieved using an observation horizon of 1 for both pose and F/T modalities combined with a longer action prediction horizon of 16.
-This configuration suggests that, for the uncertainty conditions tested, the policy benefited from focusing on the most recent state information while planning actions further into the future, potentially allowing it to better anticipate and correct for deviations introduced by positional offsets.
+The highest Avg.
+Total SR of 75\%, computed over the three mortise offset conditions, was achieved using an observation horizon of 1 for both pose and F/T modalities combined with a longer action prediction horizon of 16.
+This configuration suggests that, for the perturbations tested, the policy benefited from focusing on the most recent state information while planning actions further into the future, potentially allowing it to better anticipate and correct for deviations introduced by positional offsets.
+However, the results indicate that there is no statistically significant difference between the evaluated parameter configurations at the 95\% confidence level ($p=0.29$), suggesting that the observed variation in success rates may be attributed to stochasticity in training and evaluation rather than systematic performance gains.
+Although the differences are not statistically significant, we proceed with the configuration achieving the highest average success rate for subsequent experiments, as it provides the best empirical performance under the evaluated conditions.

-Table~\ref{tab:rollout_params_sr} summarizes the final stage of rollout parameter tuning, evaluating different combinations of inference steps and DDIM/DDPM interpolation values.
-These tests were conducted only for mortise offsets of 5~mm.
-The initial parameter values selected from the Phase~1 experiments achieved the highest performance, with a 65\% average success rate, substantially outperforming other tested configurations.
+Table~\ref{tab:inference_params_sr} summarizes the final stage of parameter tuning, evaluating different combinations of inference step $K_{inf}$ and DDIM/DDPM interpolation $\eta$.
+These tests were conducted only for mortise offsets of 5~mm, as the overall trend in success rates was consistent across other offsets.
+The initial parameter values selected from the Phase~1 experiments (i.e., $K_{inf}$ = 32 and $\eta$ = 0.5) achieved the highest performance, with a 65\% average success rate, substantially outperforming other tested configurations.

+To contextualize these results, we benchmarked policy inference time for representative configurations on the deployment computer.
+After 10 warm-up iterations, inference time was measured over 100 forward passes.
+The selected configuration (Policy 4, with $K_{\text{inf}}=32$, $\eta=0.5$) achieved a mean inference time of $408 \pm 10.6$~ms. Reducing the number of denoising steps to $K_{\text{inf}}=16$ further decreased inference time to $297 \pm 8.2$~ms, but at the cost of reduced success rate (35\%).
+In contrast, full DDPM-style sampling ($K_{\text{inf}}=K=128$, $\eta=1.0$) increased inference time substantially to $1550 \pm 18.8$~ms. These results highlight the tradeoff between computational cost and task performance, and support the use of accelerated DDIM-style sampling as a practical compromise for real-time, contact-rich manipulation.